 There are three written papers, which include multiple choice questions, short answer questions and essay questions.
 The written papers make up 80% of the total mark.
 Paper 1 has multiple choice questions, Paper 2 has short answer questions and essays.
 Paper 3 is about the option (Option A, Neurobiology and Behaviour) and questions about practical work and experiments.
-The remaining 20% of the Biology mark comes from assessed practical work, including the Group 4 project, which is done in combination with students of the other sciences.
+The remaining 20% to focus on our chosen career paths.
+The of the Biology mark comes from assessed practical work, including the Group 4 project, which is done in combination with students of the other sciences.